UWE-Ruby/week-21/README.md

 First and foremost is to understand how you can monkey-patch.

 Implement a new `#empty?` method on [String](http://rubydoc.info/stdlib/core/1.9.3/String) which returns `true` when the string contains no characters or all whitespace characters; returning `false` otherwise.

-During the first part of the exercise spend some time discussing and implementing a few solutions that employ monkey-patching.
+During the first part of the exercise spend some time discussing and implementing monkey-patching solution.

 #### Address the Problem

 The second objective is to take your initial implementations and re-implement or supplement your implementation so that it done more **safely**.
 Discuss what you might do to make your implementation more **safe**.

 ### Exercise Retrospective

 Ruby provides a few ways to monkey-patch because of it's Open Classes.
 Discuss what you liked and disliked about your implementations.

 Would you change your solution in the follow circumstances: